Delay, But No Media Gag, in Trial of Ex-Compton Mayor

 The judge said the court would see if Bradley has a “change of heart” about entering a plea at his next hearing.

-Dressed in brown suit and standing, Bradley asked Lomeli to put a gag on the media citing concerns about the use of electronic devices and stating that the press had reported things that are “absolutely not true.”
+Dressed in brown suit and standing next to his attorney, Bradley asked Lomeli to put a gag on the media citing concerns about the use of electronic devices and stating that the press had reported things that are “absolutely not true.”

 “I would hope those individuals will at least be truthful with what they say in the press,” Bradley said, repeatedly shooting sharp glances at the Courthouse News Service reporter covering the hearing.